thezelus/gondalf/README.md

 ##TODO List##
+- [ ] Add more events to Activity Logs
 - [ ] Improve documentation
 - [ ] Input timeout values and server port from config file
 - [ ] Add SSL support for the end point